McNeil Island: History

 The island was part of the territory of the Steilacoom people, a Coast Salish tribe.

 It was named in 1841 by Charles Wilkes in honor of Captain William Henry McNeill of the Hudson's Bay Company, who greeted Wilkes upon the arrival of the United States Exploring Expedition at Fort Nisqually in southern Puget Sound.
 Wilkes’ misspelling was never corrected.

 The Robert A. Inskip expedition of 1846 named the island Duntze, after Captain John A. Duntze of the Royal Navy.
 In 1847, during the British map reorganization project, Henry Kellett restored the earlier name McNeil.

 The U.S. government bought land on McNeil Island in 1870 and opened a federal penitentiary there in 1875.
-The federal government accumulated parcels of land adjacent to the penitentiary; by 1937, it had purchased all the land on the island and compelled its last residents to leave.
+The federal government accumulated parcels of land adjacent to the penitentiary, and by 1937, it had purchased all the land on the island and compelled its last residents to leave.

 The federal penitentiary's most famous inmates were probably Robert Stroud, the "Birdman of Alcatraz", who was held there from 1909 to 1912; Charles Manson, who before inspiring Helter Skelter in killing Sharon Tate and others in 1969, was an inmate from 1961 to 1966 for trying to cash a forged government check; and Alvin Karpis, who was transferred to McNeil Island in 1962, from Alcatraz as a result of its impending closure, to complete his sentence.
 Karpis, who was labeled the FBI's Public Enemy #1 at the time of his capture in 1936, was the point man for the Barker–Karpis gang that committed kidnappings and numerous bank robberies while operating throughout the Midwest in the early 1930s.
 Northwest bootlegger Roy Olmstead was also an inmate for four years until his release on May 12, 1931.

 During World War II, eighty-five Japanese Americans who had resisted the draft to protest their wartime confinement, including civil rights activist Gordon Hirabayashi, were sentenced to prison terms at McNeil; all were pardoned by President Harry S. Truman in 1947.

 The state of Washington acquired the penitentiary from the federal government in 1981.
 It was called McNeil Island Corrections Center (MICC) until 2011, when it became the Special Commitment Center for violent sexual criminals.

 A post office called Bee was established in 1895 and remained in operation until 1919.
 Local beekeeping operations caused the name to be selected.

 A post office called Gertrude was established on the island in 1900 and remained in operation until 1936.
 The community takes its name from nearby Gertrude Island.

+A video posted to YouTube channel Vagrant Holiday in 2020 shows him exploring the island along with commentary.